 I study English anchorites, the cells they lived in, and their varied experiences through an interdisciplinary project combining historical, literary, and archaeological approaches and diverse source materials, both archaeological and textual.

 I earned my BA in May 2014 from Lycoming College in Williamsport, PA (USA), where I studied Archaeology, Medieval Studies, and Creative Writing.
 After this I completed my MA in Medieval Archaeology in September 2015 at the University of Sheffield, where I was supervised by Hugh Willmott (Senior Lecturer in European Historical Archaeology at Sheffield).
-I started here at the University of Leeds in October 2016, and I am being funded through an Arts Cross Disciplinary Research Scholarship, supported jointly by the School of History and the School of English, from 2016-2019.
+I started here at the University of Leeds in October 2016, and I was funded through an Arts Cross Disciplinary Research Scholarship, supported jointly by the School of History and the School of English, from 2016-2019.
 I was awarded the John Pagett Bursary during the final year of my PhD (2019-2020), which is awarded to postgraduate researchers carrying out historical, archaeological or natural history research on Shropshire or the immediate region.

-My research interests include antiquarianism, medieval archaeology, medieval parish church history and archaeology, and of course anything related to medieval anchorites.
+My research interests include antiquarianism, medieval archaeology, medieval parish church history and archaeology, and of course anything related to anchorites.

 The central research questions for my project are:

-- What can archaeological remains of anchorholds, particularly in Shropshire, indicate about anchoritic experience?
+- What can archaeological remains of anchorite cells, particularly in Shropshire, indicate about anchoritic experience?

 - How do the archaeological record and the documentary and literary record inform each other?